varunsimha-MP/varunsimha-MP/README.md

                                                         **Hi 👋, I'm Varunsimha M P**

-A Dynamic Cloud & Server Engineer with near to 2 years of experience in cloud infrastructure, hybrid cloud, automation, system administration, and troubleshooting.
-Proficient in AWS, Linux (RHEL, CentOS, Ubuntu), Azure, Windows Server, Docker, Ansible, Terraform and CI/CD pipelines (Jenkins, GitHub Actions).
-Expertise in cloud security, auto-scaling architecture, server virtualization, and infrastructure optimization.
-Proven track record in managing customer queries, providing exceptional service, and solving complex technical issues efficiently.
-Excellent communicator with strong time management skills, committed to continuous learning and professional growth.
+AWS Certified Solutions Architect – Associate and Cloud & Infrastructure Engineer with+ ye near to 3 years of experience designing, deploying, and operating cloud and hybrid environments.
+Proven expertise in AWS and Azure, cloud automation, Terraform, CI/CD, virtualization, and enterprise infrastructure.
+Strong background in managing production systems, security controls, high availability, and disaster recovery across Linux, Windows, containerized, and multi-cloud platforms.
+Experienced in 24×7 operations, ITIL-based incident management, and collaborating with cross-functional engineering teams to deliver reliable and scalable systems.

 📞 How to reach me varunsimha90@gmail.com